 The PMC Governance Committee monitors the solvency capital position at least quarterly, enabling any appropriate actions to be identified as and when necessary to ensure compliance with the capital management policy.
-We aim to maintain a broadly stable solvency ratio, and the implied post-dividend coverage ratio on the Solvency II basis is one of the key metrics considered by the PMC Board when recommending our annual dividend payment to our parent holding company.

 Assets held to cover the SCR are localised in the UK or Ireland, and are invested directly or indirectly in short-dated Sterling-denominated liquid instruments, such as UK gilts, so as to ensure appropriate security, quality, and liquidity of those assets.